anaclumos/extracranial/Research/pages/Accessing Remote Jupyter Notebooks and Setting Up GPUs at USC ISI.md

 slug: '/F16ADE'
 ---

-# Guide to Accessing a Remote Jupyter Notebook and Setting Up GPU Usage for TensorFlow and PyTorch

 This guide provides instructions for accessing a Jupyter Notebook on a remote server and configuring a GPU for machine learning tasks using TensorFlow and PyTorch.

 ## Accessing the Remote Jupyter Notebook